Ways to Grow in Character

 - "Now about your love for one another we do not need to write to you, for you yourselves have been taught by God to love each other."
 (1 Thessalonians 4:9 NIV)

 We must prove ourselves trustworthy, faithful servants of God and of His church, the Body of Christ, over time.
-I am not talking about general good will feelings about the church universal (that is a start), but about a true commitment to a local body of believers.
+I am not talking about general goodwill feelings about the church universal (that is a start), but about a true commitment to a local body of believers.
 This is not just about attending a church service, but about being involved, sowing into the church and its people.
-Christ died for the church and will come back for the church (see Ephesians 5:22-30).
+Christ died for the church, keeps loving on the church and will come back for the church (see Ephesians 5:22-30).
 How are you doing in loving the Body of Christ, serving in it, and adding to its growth and maturity?

 - "So Christ himself gave the apostles, the prophets, the evangelists, the pastors and teachers, to equip his people for works of service, so that the body of Christ may be built up until we all reach unity in the faith and in the knowledge of the Son of God and become mature, attaining to the whole measure of the fullness of Christ.
 Then we will no longer be infants, tossed back and forth by the waves, and blown here and there by every wind of teaching and by the cunning and craftiness of people in their deceitful scheming."
 (Ephesians 4:11-14 NIV)

 14. Obedience is Better than Doing Good Things for God